Dipukumar1997/hotspot-monitor/README.md

         sudo dpkg -i hotspot-monitor_VERSION_all.deb
         sudo apt --fix-broken install
+        ps aux | grep -i hotspot-monitor
+        kill <PID> <PID> <PID> <PID>

-3. The application will appear in the system application list.
+4. The application will appear in the system application list.

-4. The GNOME extension will be enabled automatically.
+5. The GNOME extension will be enabled automatically.

 ## Running